spatie/crawler/README.md

 This package provides a class to crawl links on a website.

+Spatie is a webdesign agency in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Installation

 This package can be installed via Composer: